Data Center Liquid Cooling Market

 Methodology

 The research entailed four critical steps to assess the present size of the liquid cooling market for data centers.
 The initial step involved in-depth secondary research to obtain data on the market, allied markets, and the broader parent market.
-Next, primary research with industry professionals from the data center liquid cooling supply chain validated these findings and the underlying assumptions and projections.
+Primary research with industry professionals from the data center liquid cooling supply chain validated these findings and the underlying assumptions and projections.
 Top-down and bottom-up approaches were both used to arrive at the overall market size.
 The market was then analyzed, and data triangulation was used to approximate the size of different segments and subsegments.

 Secondary Research